cegjimenez/cegjimenez/README.md

 ## 🌱 Projects
 - [Sales Report: Data Pipeline and Power BI Dashboard](https://github.com/cegjimenez/sales-report.git): This project creates a data pipeline to transform Excel sales data into interactive Power BI visualizations.
 A Python script extracts data from multiple Excel worksheets and loads it into a PostgreSQL database as individual tables.
 Power BI connects to the database to generate dynamic sales dashboards.
-- [Best-Selling Singles: Web Scraping and Power BI Dashboard](https://github.com/cegjimenez/best-selling-singles.git): This project establishes a data pipeline to extract best-selling singles data from Wikipedia and load it into a PostgreSQL database.
+- [Best-Selling Singles: Web Scraping and Power BI Dashboard](https://github.com/cegjimenez/best-selling-singles.git): This project establishes a data pipeline to extract best-selling singles data from a specified url and load it into a PostgreSQL database.
 Power BI leverages this database to generate dynamic sales dashboards.